firefoxic/gulp-stacksvg/README.md

 ```

 > ⚠️ Note:
-> For the `mask` property, we still need an autoprefixer.
+> We still need the [autoprefixer](https://github.com/postcss/autoprefixer) for the mask property.

 For an icon inserted via `mask`, simply change the `background`.
 Moreover, unlike `use`, you can draw anything in the background under the mask, for example, a gradient.